RocketChat/hubot-rocketchat-boilerplate/README.md

 When you're ready to connect the bot to an instance of Rocket.Chat

 1. Create a user for the bot, with the role _bot_
-2. Edit the `./.env` file with the user and connection settings
+2. Create an `./.env` file with the user and connection settings
 3. Run `yarn local` script to connect to your local Rocket.Chat

+The `local` npm script will read in the env file, so you can populate and modify those settings easily (see [configuration](#configuration)).
+In production, they should be pre-populated in the server environment.

 ### Running in Production